UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 This will make a copy of our `repository` in your account.

-We will download a copy of the respository using `git clone`.
+We will download a copy of the repository using `git clone`.

 > Make sure you are in the SDC directory